duyvuleo/ws17mt/index.md

 ### Research Focus

-* Neural Machine Translation with Minimal Parallel Resources (Leader: George Foster - National Research Council Canada)
+Our JSALT 2017 MT Team will focus mainly on tackling the research in Neural Machine Translation with Minimal Parallel Resources.
+Check out more details on our [team](https://duyvuleo.github.io/ws17mt/team.html) and [research](https://duyvuleo.github.io/ws17mt/research.html) details.

 ### JSALT 2017 MT Team